Pelagic fish: Mesopelagic fish

+Vertically migratory fish have swimbladders.
+The fish inflates its swimbladder to move up.
+Given the high pressures in the mesopelagic zone, this requires significant energy.
+As the fish ascends, the air in the swimbladder must decrease to prevent the swimbladder from bursting.
+To return to the depths, the swimbladder is deflated.
+The migration takes them through the thermocline, where the temperature changes between 10 and 20 °C, thus displaying considerable temperature tolerance.

 Mesopelagic fish are adapted for an active life under low light conditions.
 Most of them are visual predators with large eyes.
-Some of the deeper water fish have tubular eyes with big lenses and only rod cells that look upward.
+Some of the deeper water fish such as the Telescopefish have tubular eyes with big lenses and only rod cells that look upward.
 These give binocular vision and great sensitivity to small light signals.
-This adaptation gives improved terminal vision at the expense of lateral vision, and allows the predator to pick out squid, cuttlefish, and smaller fish that are silhouetted against the gloom above them.
+This adaptation gives improved terminal vision at the expense of lateral vision, and allows the predator to pick out squid, cuttlefish, and smaller fish that are silhouetted above them.

-Mesopelagic fish usually lack defensive spines, and use colour to camouflage them from other fish.
+Mesopelagic fish usually lack defensive spines, and use colour for camouflage.
 Ambush predators are dark, black or red.
 Since the longer, red, wavelengths of light do not reach the deep sea, red effectively functions the same as black.
 Migratory forms use countershaded silvery colours.
 On their bellies, they often display photophores producing low grade light.
 For a predator from below, looking upward, this bioluminescence camouflages the silhouette of the fish.
 However, some of these predators have yellow lenses that filter the (red deficient) ambient light, leaving the bioluminescence visible.

 The brownsnout spookfish is a species of barreleye and is the only vertebrate known to employ a mirror, as opposed to a lens, to focus an image in its eyes.

 Sampling via deep trawling indicates that lanternfish account for as much as 65% of all deep sea fish biomass.
 Indeed, lanternfish are among the most widely distributed, populous, and diverse of all vertebrates, playing an important ecological role as prey for larger organisms.
 The estimated global biomass of lanternfish is 550–660 million tonnes, several times the entire world fisheries catch.
 Lanternfish also account for much of the biomass responsible for the deep scattering layer of the world's oceans.
 Sonar reflects off the millions of lanternfish swim bladders, giving the appearance of a false bottom.

+The 2010 Malaspina Circumnavigation Expedition traveled 60,000 km, undertaking acoustic observations.
+It reported that mesopelagic biomass was 10 billion tonnes or more (10x prior estimates), comprising about 90 percent of all ocean fish biomass.
+Estimates of how much carbon these fish sequester remained highly uncertain as of 2024.